 Melissa Fellin is a Registered Social Worker who holds a Master of Social Work from Wilfrid Laurier University.
 She also has a Master of Arts in Anthropology and PhD in Anthropology and Migration and Ethnic Relations from Western University.
 Melissa is a Play Therapy Intern and a member of the Canadian Association for Play Therapy.
 Melissa Fellin has taught in the Youth & Children’s Studies and Contemporary Studies Program at Wilfrid Laurier University, Anthropology at Western University and Social Service Worker Program at Sheridan College.

-Melissa is passionate about working with children.
+Melissa is passionate about working with children and youth.
 She loves all things creative, especially dance and expressive arts.
 She is creative, warm, holistic and strengths-based.
 Melissa believes it’s a privilege to learn about and bear witness to the inner worlds of children.
 She believes that the therapeutic relationship is integral to the success of treatment.
 The inclusion of emotional, psychological, spiritual and physical aspects of the child is welcome in treatment.

 Many Employee Assistance Programs (EAP) and extended health care plans will cover services rendered by a Registered Social Worker.